-PEN America condemns Nobel Prize to author Peter Handke, calls him a genocide denier
+PEN America criticises Nobel Prize to author Peter Handke, calls him a genocide denier

 The organisation said Handke ‘used his public voice to undercut historical truth’ and publicly supported perpetrators of war crimes.

-Non-profit organisation PEN America on Thursday condemned the selection of Austrian author Peter Handke for this year’s Nobel Prize in Literature.
+Non-profit organisation PEN America on Thursday criticised the selection of Austrian author Peter Handke for this year’s Nobel Prize in Literature.
 The organisation expressed shock over Handke’s selection who, they said, “used his public voice to undercut historical truth and offer public succor to perpetrators of genocide”.

 “PEN America does not generally comment on other institutions’ literary awards,” the group that champions free expression in the United States said in a statement.
 “We recognize that these decisions are subjective and that the criteria are not uniform.
 However, today’s announcement of the 2019 Nobel Prize in Literature to Peter Handke must be an exception.”